googleapis/google-cloud-node/packages/error-reporting/README.md

 ## Configuration

 The following code snippet lists all available configuration options.
-All configuration options are optional.
+Except for the `keyFilename` and `credentials` options, all configuration options are optional.
+Whether or not the `keyFilename` and `credentials` options are required is outlined in the [Running on Google Cloud Platform](#running-on-google-cloud-platform) section above.

 ```js
 var errors = require('@google-cloud/error-reporting')({